Skip to main content

 Bertazzoni PRO366BCFEPXT 36-Inch Dual-Fuel Range

 This best-in-class Italian range is a favorite of ours.
-It’s got six high-efficiency burners with four different output levels, a 5.7-cubic-foot self-cleaning convection oven, and a single-piece aluminum cooktop for easy cleanup.
-It also features a dedicated mesh steel basket—for use with its air-frying mode—and smooth-glide features on the door and internal oven racks.
+It’s got six high-efficiency sealed brass burners with four different output levels, a 5.7-cubic-foot self-cleaning convection oven, and a single-piece aluminum cooktop for easy cleanup.
+It also comes with a mesh steel basket, for use with its air-frying mode, cast-iron griddle for spanning multiple burners, soft-close door, and smooth-glide slides for internal oven racks.

-Though the Bertazzoni lacks modern smart features or a built-in timer, its incredible performance and precision are well worth the tradeoff.
+Though the Bertazzoni Professional Series PRO366BCFEPXT lacks modern smart features, its incredible performance and precision are well worth the tradeoff.
 It comes with a two-year parts-and-labor warranty, should it need any repairs.
 And, if you like, you can modify it to run on LP gas (instead of natural gas) with an optional conversion kit.

 Pros